heliyahasani/dynamic-versioning-python/README.md

 - **Automated Version Bumping**: Automatically increment the version number using Git tags or Git hooks.
 - **PDM Integration**: Use PDM for dependency management, packaging, and publishing to PyPI.
-- **CI/CD Pipeline**: GitHub Actions workflow included for building, versioning, and releasing package automatically.
-- **Pre-commit Hooks**: Ensures that versioning is handled on every commit, keeping project up to date.

 ## Getting Started